 - Lodging Tax – This tax is applied by most local governments in Wyoming to fund local travel and tourism promotion.
 Hotels, motels, and other lodging businesses are required to pay the tax when renting out rooms or property.
-It is applied in 1 percent increments, with a maximum possible tax of 4 percent.
+It is applied in 1% increments, with a maximum possible tax of 4%.

 The Wyoming Department of Revenue can advise business owners on which taxes they must pay and how to go about paying them.
 An accountant or tax advisor is also a helpful resource for identifying tax obligations.